podlove/documentation/podlove-publisher/reference/shortcodes.md

 - `[podlove-episode-contributor-list]` lists all contributors of the current episode.

-If used on a non-episode page, it lists all existing contributors with at least one contribution to an episode.
-Requires "Contributors" module.

 ##### Parameters

 - **preset:** "table", "list" or "comma separated".
 Default: "table"